BeReyes1/CMPM121-F/README.md

 ### Save System

 We chose the save system because we had familiarity with it from D3.
 There are three functions related to this feature, which we kept in `main.ts`: `saveGame()`, `loadGame()`, and `newGame()`. `saveGame()` saves the player’s inventory to the localStorage API.
 This allows `loadGame()` to access it and set the inventory to the saved one when loading the current save.
 Each scene could access these functions by firing an event which allowed `main.ts` to read the event and save the game.
-We probably could have turned this sytem into its own public class but this is what we made in the given time.
+We probably could have turned this system into its own public class but this is what we made in the given time.

 ### Visual Themes